Current trends and future directions in event-based control

 \section{Introduction}

-Event-based control has been proposed as an alternative to periodic control for setups where sampling is associated with a cost.
-When using event-based control, the feedback loop is closed only when indicated by a triggering condition, which takes recent information about the system like current state or output measurements into account, instead of closing them periodically at fixed predetermined time instants.
-The most important concepts in event-based control are event-triggered control (ETC) and self-triggered control (STC).
+Event-based control has been proposed as an alternative to time-triggered control (TTC) for setups where sampling is associated with a cost.
+TTC closes the feedback loop based on predetermined time instants, often resulting in periodic control with constant sampling intervals.
+On the contrary, when using event-based control, the feedback loop is closed only when indicated by a triggering condition, which takes recent information about the system like current state or output measurements into account.
+Event-based control subsumes two main paradigms: event-triggered control (ETC) and self-triggered control (STC).
 For ETC, a triggering rule based on current system information like states or outputs is monitored during the runtime of the system so that sampling instants are selected in an online fashion depending on the system state.
-For STC sampling instants are determined iteratively.
+For STC, sampling instants are determined iteratively.
 At each sampling instant, the next instant is determined based on the current state of the system.
 Compared to ETC, STC thus avoids the continuous evaluation of a triggering rule.
 In turn, STC reacts slower than ETC to unexpected effects like disturbances.
 Thus, ETC is also classified as reactive, whereas STC is classified as proactive \citep{heemels2012introduction}.
 Event-based control also includes many concepts related to ETC and STC, some of which we will discuss later.